Modi's tax overhaul to strain finances but boost image amid US trade tensions

-In the biggest tax overhaul since 2017, Modi's government on Saturday announced sweeping changes to the complex goods and services tax (GST) regime which will make daily essentials and electronics cheaper from October, helping consumers and also companies like Nestle, Samsung and LG Electronics.
+In the biggest tax overhaul since 2017, Modi's government on Saturday (Aug 16) announced sweeping changes to the complex goods and services tax (GST) regime, which will make daily essentials and electronics cheaper from October, helping consumers and also companies like Nestle, Samsung and LG Electronics.

-At the same time, in his Independence Day speech on Friday, Modi urged Indians to use more goods made domestically, echoing calls from many of his supporters to boycott U.S. products after Donald Trump hiked tariffs on imports from India to 50 per cent as of August 27.
+At the same time, in his Independence Day speech on Friday, Modi urged Indians to use more goods made domestically, echoing calls from many of his supporters to boycott US products after Donald Trump hiked tariffs on imports from India to 50 per cent as of Aug 27.

-The tax cut plan comes with costs given GST is a major revenue generator.
-IDFC First Bank says the cuts will boost India's GDP by 0.6 per centage points over 12 months but will cost the state and federal government $20 billion annually.
+The tax cut plan comes with costs given that GST is a major revenue generator.
+IDFC First Bank says the cuts will boost India's GDP by 0.6 percentage points over 12 months but will cost the state and federal government US$20 billion annually.

 But it will improve weak stock market sentiment and bring political dividends for Modi ahead of a critical state election in the eastern state of Bihar, said Rasheed Kidwai, a fellow at New Delhi-based Observer Research Foundation.

-"GST reduction will impact everyone, unlike cuts to income tax, which is paid by only 3 per cent-4 per cent of the population.
-Modi is doing this as he is under a lot of pressure due to U.S. policies," said Kidwai.
+"GST reduction will impact everyone, unlike cuts to income tax, which is paid by only 3 per cent to 4 per cent of the population.
+Modi is doing this as he is under a lot of pressure due to US policies," said Kidwai.

 "The move will also help the stock market, which is now politically important as it has a lot of retail investors."